Circle of Learning Students - Fall 2011

 Tawa has a B.A. in Media Arts with an emphasis in Native American Studies from the University of New Mexico.
 For nearly a decade, she has worked in a variety of capacities at Oglala Lakota College, including as assistant director and most recently archivist for Woksape Tipi Library and Archives.
 Currently she is working toward enhancing access to the archival collections through digitization projects and working with the Lakota Studies department to develop internships with language students to do transcription for audio and video interviews.
 Her research interests include development of an online database and investigations into the roles of cultural protocols and applied research on tribal lands.

-Jerry Flanary works in Bookmobile Services for the Norfolk Public Library.
+Jerry Flanary works as an information specialist at the University of Arizona, Tucson.
+Previously he worked in Bookmobile Services for the Norfolk Public Library.
 He has worked on special projects at the Jean Outland Chrysler Art Library in Norfolk, VA and in the Special Projects Department of the John Vaughn Library at Northeastern State University in Oklahoma.
 Jerry has a B.A. in Arts in Education and has shown his work at the Cherokee National Museum as well as in many fine arts galleries, museums and publications.
 He would like to work in cataloging, database creation or preservation for an indigenous nation or archives.

 Jennifer Himmelreich – New Mexico